bcgov/nr-water-notations/jobs/README.md

 ## Tasks

 - setup and load postgres/postgis FWA database via `fwapg`
+- on scheduled basis
+    + request notations from BCGW and dump to file
+    + compare downloaded notations to previous download, terminate if data unchanged If source data changed:
-- load notations from S3 to the db
+- load notations to db
-- in the db, find streams upstream of notations:
-    + convert notation geoms to point locations on streams (`blue_line_key`/`downstream_route_measure`), linking only features with a `blue_line_key` in the source data
+- convert notation geoms to point locations on streams (`blue_line_key`/`downstream_route_measure`), linking only features with a `blue_line_key` in the source data
-    + break stream features at notation points
+- break stream features at notation points
-    + find all resulting stream features upstream of notations
+- find all resulting stream features upstream of notations
-    + create strings that list notations downstream of a given stream segment
+- create strings that list notations downstream of a given stream segment
-- process aquifers
-    + spatial join, linking aquifer based notations to aquifers
+- process aquifers (simple spatial join, linking aquifer based notations to aquifers)
-- dump results of queries to .gdb as per spec below
+- dump results of queries to .gpkg as per spec below
+- upload resulting .gpkg to objectstore

 ## Data spec